 git clone https://github.com/sivel/speedtest-cli.git

-To run the script you need to navigate to the directory :
+To run SpeedTest on the command line you need to navigate to the directory :

 The script will run and you should see something like this :

 If you add –share to the command like this :

 python speedtest_cli.py --share